aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].source.dockerFetchPath                                           The path in the Docker container that contains the base path for the --fetch option, e.g., ./output
   --services.[SERVICE].buildArguments <argument>                                        An argument to pass to 'docker build' as a '--build-arg' value.
 Can be used multiple times to define multiple values.

-  --services.[SERVICE].options.fetch                                                    Whether the benchmark folder is downloaded. e.g., true.
-For Docker see '--services.[SERVICE].source.dockerFetchPath'
-  --services.[SERVICE].options.fetchOutput                                              The name of the fetched archive.
-Can be a file prefix (app will add *.DATE*.zip) , or a specific name (end in *.zip) and no DATE* will be added e.g., c:\publishedapps\myApp
-  --services.[SERVICE].options.displayOutput                                            Whether to download and display the standard output of the benchmark.

   ## Diagnostics

   --services.[SERVICE].dotnetTrace <true|false>                                         Whether to collect a diagnostics trace using dotnet-trace.
 An optional profile name or list of dotnet-trace providers can be passed. e.g., true